xmtp/xmtp-dot-org/docs/concepts/faq.md

 ---
 sidebar_label: FAQ
 sidebar_position: 1
-description: 'Get answers to the most frequently asked questions about XMTP.'
+description: "Get answers to the most frequently asked questions about XMTP."
 ---

 # FAQ about XMTP